ProjectOpenSea/seadrop/README.md

 ## Background

 SeaDrop is a protocol to perform primary drops on evm-compatible blockchains.
 The types of drops supported are public drops, allow list stages, and server-side signed mints.

-Seadrop v2 is a [Seaport][seaport-link] contract offerer, which means a Seaport contract order is used to mint.
+SeaDrop v2 tokens are [Seaport][seaport-link] contract offerers.
+Mints are executed by fulfilling Seaport orders with `OrderType.CONTRACT`.

 ## Install